We strive to uphold the highest standards and best practices within the addiction treatment industry.

-Summit Detox is proud to hold accreditation from two of the nation’s most esteemed healthcare-related organizations, the Commission for the Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission.
+Summit Detox is proud to hold accreditation from one of the nation’s most esteemed healthcare-related organizations, the Joint Commission.
 As a Florida-based facility, we also hold licenses from the Florida Department of Children and Families.

 Founded in 1951, the independent, nonprofit Joint Commission is the nation’s oldest and largest accrediting body in the healthcare field.
 The organization seeks to continuously improve the level of care available to the public by evaluating individual programs and motivating them to reach the highest possible standards for quality and value.
 Currently, the Commission certifies and accredits nearly 21,000 healthcare providers across the United States.

 The Joint Commission’s emphasis on clear clinical practice guidelines helps accredited providers establish a consistent approach to care and disease management.
 In turn, this consistency reduces the risks for errors and complications over the course of treatment.
 The Commission also places a focus on data-driven performance improvement that translates into consistent, high-quality programs.
 Staff members of accredited facilities receive ample opportunity to develop their skills and knowledge.
 Clinical teams also benefit from the commitment to common treatment goals and the concrete validation of their ongoing efforts.